Scrashdown/PRU-Audio-Processing/Report/Report.md

 An important thing to note is that the PRU is supposed to support the XCHG instruction, which exchanges registers from the PRU to one of the banks in one cycle.
 Unfortunately, it does not work.
 Only the XIN and XOUT instructions currently work.
 This means that we always need to keep `n_reg_private` (11) registers free to act as a temporary storage place.
 The PRU's registers handle this task.

 With the current parameters, storing all data on the PRU leaves one free register : r29.
+Registers r1-r22 are used for channel private data and are the ones exchanged with the scratchpads.

 We also want to figure out the data rate of the fiter's output.
 To do this, using the formula desribed earlier, we first compute the output bit width `B_out`.
 In our case, `B_in = 1`, so `B_out = 17`.
 However, the PRU's registers are 32 bits wide and it is more convenient to write the data in 32 bits chunks.
 Therefore, our 'effective' output bit width, `B_out'` is 32.
 Since we know the output sample rate is `f_s / R`, it is now straightforward to compute the output data rate :